 The butter chicken is rich with that hit of dairy, tang of tomato and soft, succulent chicken.
 And the chicken korma plays off nicely with a more spicy and lighter sauce.
 While the food portions look a bit small, there is a LOT to eat here.
 I can barely make it to my chicken seekh kebab but also can’t resist.
 It’s perfectly seared and full of rich spices and flavor.
 All the food here at Kababish Cafe feels like it’s something that could come out of mom’s kitchen but done a bit better!
 Dining at Kababish Cafe feels like comfort food but from across the ocean…

 As I’m slowly filling up on all this food, the wait-person brings over a small cup of rice pudding cooked up with little bits of vermicelli, yum!
 I’ve had this before and it’s a good palate cleanser and finish to a very satisfying meal.
 Overall I was really impressed by all phases of dining here at Kababish: food, service and ambiance.
 From what I understand they also do jazz nights at Kababish Cafe on the weekend so keep an eye out for those events.
+And Kababish is BYOB with no corkage fees.
 Thank you so much Kababish Cafe for your home-spun food done with some love.
 It’s obvious you’ve got a talented chef back there in the kitchen and I’m looking forward to Round 2!